erizov/Professor/semester_8/lecture_47_support_systems/ticket_management/README.md

 ## Introduction

-Ticket Management is a fundamental concept in support systems.
+Ticket Management addresses concept in support systems.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: Systems for tracking, prioritizing, and resolving customer support requests or IT incidents.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below